cqse/teamscale-upload/README.md

 Please update the CHANGELOG and consider semantic versioning when choosing the version number for your release.

 Then simply create a release in GitHub and paste the release notes from the CHANGELOG into the release description.
-Travis will automatically create and attach the binaries.
+GitHub Actions will automatically create and attach the binaries.